-The Metal industry (2C) contributed to 55.7 per cent of the total GHG emissions from Industrial Processes in 2016, mainly from production of ferroalloys and aluminium, and in 1990 the contribution was 69.8 per cent.
-The other main contributing sectors in 2016 were Product uses as substitutes for ODS (2F), Chemical Industry (2B), and Mineral Industry (2A) with 15.8, 12.5 and 11.3 per cent, respectively, of the total GHG emissions in this sector.
+Metal industry (2C) is the largest category within IPPU and the emissions are mainly from production of ferroalloys and aluminium.
+The other main contributing sectors are Product uses as substitutes for ODS (2F), Chemical Industry (2B), and Mineral Industry (2A).